ToofastTurnip/CR-MicroLabs-Strings-FormattingBookInfo/README.md

 This program takes input from a txt file and formats the content from the file and saves that input in a new file.

-You may add extra methods but are not required to complete.
+You may add extra methods but are not required to complete project.
 Any new methods should have test written for them first.

 Example in: